 Tom Palaima is Robert M. Armstrong Centennial Professor of Classics and has written commentaries, reviews and articles about musical figures like Pinetop Perkins, Jimmy LaFave, Woody Guthrie, Willie Nelson and Bob Dylan.
 He teaches and writes about war song and music as social commentary.

 Contact: Dave Junker, email@example.com, 512-773-0673

-The articles in this issue, which features a beautiful full color photo of Dylan on its cover, are:
+The articles in the May 2015 issue, which features a beautiful full color photo of Dylan on its cover, are:

 - Gavin Lance Garcia (editor and publisher), “Living in the Age of Bob Dylan” p.
 8

 - Richard Thomas (Harvard University Classics), “Into Exile With Bob Dylan: Rome to the Black Sea” p.
 8